AIDASoft/podio/doc/design.md

 ## Handling const-correcteness

 As a peculiarity, PODIO provides dedicated const and non-const classes, instead of fully trusting the C++ `const` keyword.
-TODO: explain rationale; e.g. python use case
-To guarantee const-correctness on Python side
+This is done for two reasons - to avoid accidental drop of the const-keyword on user side.
+And to hide the non-const methods in Python.
+A case for accidental dropping of the `const` keyword in C++ are implicit copies when using the auto keyword.